Coral Charge Preview, Tips, Runners & Trends

 3. Tickled Pink (59.27) in 2013

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Coral Charge next time out, then you would have backed a total of 2 winners.
-Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -12.50.
-Ahead of the 2025 Coral Charge, why not head over to the racing predictions for tips on other races today?
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -11.50.
+Whilst we wait for the 2026 Coral Charge, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 Over the last 20 renewals, it was Battaash, trained by Charles Hills and ridden by Dane O'Neill, who set the fastest winning time in the Coral Charge.
 That runner won the race in a time of 58.57 in 2017.
 At the other end of the scale, it was the combination of trainer Kevin Ryan and jockey Tom Eaves with Brando who set the slowest winning time; the race-winning time was 1:03.28 in the 2016 renewal.